JakeJM/ShellScript-Syntax-Validator/README.md

-# ShellScript-Syntax-Validator
+# Basic-ShellScript-Syntax-Validator
-Basic Lex-Yacc implementation of a ShellScript syntax validator
+Lex-Yacc implementation of a ShellScript syntax validator for 5 basic constructs